 The Program Areas

-We offer graduate degrees in five focused program areas: Biological Anthropology, Cellular and Molecular Biology, Neuroscience, Pharmacology and Physiology.
+We offer graduate degrees in five focused program areas: Human Evolutionary Biology, Cellular and Molecular Biology, Neuroscience, Pharmacology and Physiology.
 Our students participate in an integrated curriculum designed to provide a firm grounding in discipline, as well as in depth knowledge in specific areas of interest.
 Our faculty are involved in every area of biomedical research.
 Along with the combined resources available they provide our students the opportunity for first-rate training in a modern research setting.

 Admission and Advisor Selection